Piano Sonata No. 2 (Chopin): Historical background

 The Piano Sonata No. 2 was written during a time where the sonata lost its overpowering dominance.
-While the sonatas of Beethoven and Mozart comprised a considerable portion of their compositional output, this is not true of the next generation of composers: Franz Liszt only wrote one sonata among his dozens of instrumental compositions, Robert Schumann seven (eight if including the Fantasie in C, Op.
+While the sonatas of Beethoven and Mozart comprised a considerable portion of their compositional output, this is not true of the next generation of composers: Franz Liszt only wrote two sonatas among his dozens of instrumental compositions, Robert Schumann seven (eight if including the Fantasie in C, Op.
 17), and Felix Mendelssohn thirteen.
 Besides the Piano Sonata No. 2, Chopin wrote only three other sonatas: the Piano Sonata in C minor (Op. posth.
 4), written at the age of eighteen; the Piano Sonata No. 3 in B minor (Op.
 58); and the Sonata for Piano and Cello in G minor (Op.
 65).

 The compositional origins of the Piano Sonata No. 2, the first mature piano sonata Chopin wrote, are centred on its third movement (Marche funèbre), a funeral march which many scholars indicate was written in 1837.
 However, Jeffrey Kallberg believes that such indications are because of an autograph manuscript of eight bars of music in D♭ major marked Lento cantabile, apparently written as a gift to an unnamed recipient.
 The manuscript, which is dated 28 November 1837, would later become part of the trio of the Marche funèbre.
 However, Kallberg suggests this manuscript may have been intended as the beginning of an earlier attempt of a different slow movement instead of being part of the Marche funèbre, writing that "it would have been unusual for Chopin to make a gift of a manuscript that, if it did not contain an entire piece, did not at least quote the beginning of it", as almost all of his other presentation manuscripts did.
 He also suggests that a four-hand arrangement by Julian Fontana of the Marche funèbre may be connected with an abandoned piano sonata for four hands that Chopin wrote in 1835, originally to be published as his Op.
 28 (which was instead appropriated to the 24 Preludes, Op.
 28), therefore raising the possibility that the movement may actually date from 1835 instead of the generally accepted 1837.

 Some time after writing the Marche funèbre, Chopin composed the other movements, completing the entire sonata by 1839.
 In a letter on 8 August 1839, addressed to Fontana, Chopin wrote:

 Haslinger's unauthorised dissemination of Chopin's early C minor sonata (he had gone as far as engraving the work and allowing it to circulate, against the composer's wishes) may have increased the pressure Chopin had to publish a piano sonata, which may explain why Chopin added the other movements to the Marche funèbre to produce a sonata.
 The work was finished in the summer of 1839 in Nohant (near Châteauroux), in France, and published in May 1840 in London, Leipzig, and Paris.
 The work was not furnished with a dedication.